RUSSIAN CHANSON: FROM KATORGA TO THE KREMLIN

 stop remembering Odesa...

 Further development of the genre is directly linked to the appearance of the SLON — the Solovetsky Special Purpose Camp, which became the forerunner of the GULag.
 There a bond developed for the first time between the "cream of society" and the lower classes, because along with the "noble blood" (military, priests, nobles, intelligentsia) the convicts also included the "black suit" — criminals, card-sharpers, scam artists, embezzlers who lost in the casino, prostitutes, cocaine dealers… All of them brewed in one cauldron.
-They listen to each other's songs, sang and composed new ones.
-In Solovki, in the course of experiments on re-educating the "harmful social element," theater groups, orchestras and ensembles were being created.
+They listened to each other's songs, sang and composed new ones.
+In Solovki, in the course of experiments in re-educating the "harmful social element," theater groups, orchestras and ensembles were being created.
 Among them was the choir group called Ours, that is, consisting of criminals.
 It is not difficult to guess what kind of repertoire they performed.
 But the government was not yet thinking about such trifles as songs.
 Moreover, one of the prisoners of the Solovetsky camp, the former actor of the Tairov Theater — Boris Glubokovsky — even published a pamphlet in the camp publishing house devoted to the study of the folklore of the "criminal element."

 To ensure control over music performances, all entertainment establishments were ordered to allocate one permanent seat — no further than in the fourth row — as well as free coat hanging spaces and programs, to the representatives of the OGPU Repertoire Committee.